GA-SF-ADI/adi-2-resources/week-4-databases/17-tuesday-cursors/lessons/sqlite-in-android/readme.md

 At this point, we have a class that helps us create and update the games table in the Favorites database.
 Let's use the helper to help us do CRUD operations: insert, read, update, and delete values.

+> Check: Talk with the person next to you and discuss: why is it important to define the database name and version atop your class as two static member variables?

 ## Demo: Inserting, reading, and deleting values (25 mins)

+> Check: Talk with the people at your table and try to identify actions you would want to do to data in a database.
+Take one minute and be ready to share!

 You can: Create, Read, Update, and Destroy data (or CRUD, for short!)
 We won't go over update here, but let's take take a look at the others.